Hector10-Ck/Frameworks_Assignment/README.md

 It demonstrates how to **load**, **analyze**, **visualize**, and **interactively explore** research metadata.

 ---
+NOTE: “Download the dataset from (https://www.kaggle.com/allen-institute-for-ai/CORD-19-research-challenge) and place it in the project folder before running the code.”

 ## 🧠 Objectives
 - Load and explore the dataset